iub-cse-shq/student-portal/README.md

 - [x] Access control implementation required: Preventing outside users to see the dashboard
 - [x] Access controls added: Non-users cannot directly go to dashboard, nor the admin-dash page
 - [x] Second collection for database required, and added
+- [ ] Potential improvement/optimization: Currently have to set the navbar despite using ejs for each page added that follows from dashboard.
+Mostly because the class="active" moves around.
+Must be a workaround
+- [x] Posts can now be viewed in the dashboard
+- [x] Posts can be added and then viewed
+- [x] Posts can be edited and updated, and have it reflected in the database
 -

 * Modules installed so far: